adslbarxatov/DPArray/docs/index.md

 <img src="/DPArray/img/DP.png" width="16"> [Get on DPArray](dp://ConcurrentDraw) &#x3000;
 :envelope_with_arrow: [Get EXE](https://github.com/adslbarxatov/concurrentdraw/releases/latest)

-A sound and music visualization tool (stand-alone cover for WMP).
-It works without additional codecs and drivers, since it uses a user-selected system audio output

-&nbsp;
+The sound and music visualization tool.
+The app allows you to visualize audio data that comes from system’s output (system mixer or speakers).
+All sound that you can play on your PC can be drawn.
+No additional codecs are required

+&nbsp;&nbsp;

 ### uNot (UniNotifier)
 :gb: :ru: &#x3000;